msherif4/kodo/docs/source/intro.rst

 Quick Start (building Kodo examples and unit tests)
 ---------------------------------------------------

-If you are primarily interested in quickly trying some Kodo examples, we have tried to make that really easy.
+If you are primarily interested in quickly trying some Kodo examples or building the unit-tests, we have tried to make that really easy.
 Provided that you have the `Tools Needed`_ installed.

 .. note:: We recommend trying to build and run the unit-test, before
           using Kodo in your own project.
 However, if you want to skip